LigaData/spark/docs/sql-data-sources-parquet.md

 [Parquet](http://parquet.io) is a columnar format that is supported by many other data processing systems.
 Spark SQL provides support for both reading and writing Parquet files that automatically preserves the schema of the original data.
-When reading Parquet files, all columns are automatically converted to be nullable for compatibility reasons.
+When writing Parquet files, all columns are automatically converted to be nullable for compatibility reasons.

 ### Loading Data Programmatically